Skills For Supervisors: 15 Qualities Of A Good Supervisor - HRDQ

 Problem Solving

 When issues in the workplace arise, supervisors should use their skills to handle them.
-Excellent problem-solving skills help a manager assess the situation at hand and develop an effective plan on how to tackle it.
+Excellent problem-solving skills help a manager assess the situation and develop an effective plan to tackle it.

 Guiding Workloads

 Supervisors need to guide the overall work of their employees.
 Their view of work must be broader than that of their employees.
-Being an effective supervisor means understanding the bigger picture and adjusting work to accommodate that.
-They must give direction and carry it out purposefully, plan the workflow and give active direction to staff members.
+Being an effective supervisor means understanding and adjusting work to accommodate the bigger picture.
+They must give direction and carry it out purposefully, plan the workflow, and give active direction to staff members.

 Workload Organization

 Constantly changing office priorities means that a supervisor must continually organize the work.
-They need to consider the demands placed on the employees when they are organizing the workload.
+They must consider the demands placed on the employees when organizing the workload.
 They should also recognize the employees' needs and listen to feedback when making work and organizational decisions.

 Staff Development

-A large role of a supervisor is developing personnel.
+A large part of a supervisor's role is developing personnel.
 Thorough and strategic employee development is essential for happy and satisfied staff, so supervisors should get to know their subordinates' strengths and ambitions so they can help them grow as valuable assets within the company.
-They should have a plan for the employee's development and set goals for how they can work on their weaknesses and contribute to projects where they are likely to succeed.
+They should have a plan for the employee's development and set goals for working on their weaknesses and contributing to projects where they are likely to succeed.

 Managing Performance